ukwa/ukwa-services/access/rrwb/README.md

 Access in Reading Rooms
 ------------------------

 How access works depends on the terminals in use.
-All cases depend on the Central Services being available.

 ### Via Secure Terminals